 - An organisation that shares your same personal values

 - An organisation that is talked about positively by present or past employees

 And what’s the cost of not having these elements?
 Apparently over £4 million per year in the UK, or over £3,000 per hire for a company of 10,000 employees.
-Or to put it another way, LinkedIn’s report estimates that bad employer branding adds 10% to the cost of hiring, which is what it’ll cost you in additional wages to compensate for a poor reputation.
+Or to put it another way, LinkedIn’s report estimates that bad employer branding adds 10% to the cost of hiring.
+This is what it’ll cost you in additional wages to compensate for a poor reputation.

-It is all very saying that you have a great company culture, or that you are concerned with reducing your environmental impact, but in a competitive talent market you need to back up what you say.
+It is all very good saying that you have a great company culture, or that you are concerned with reducing your environmental impact.
+However, in a competitive talent market you need to back up what you say.
 Blogs, photos, graphics, videos and employee testimonials can provide a valuable insight into your company, and spark conversations.
-They don’t necessarily have to be slick (although it helps), but they do have to be real – authenticity is key and can act as a big differentiator in finding a just candidate that is just the right fit for the role, or a person that is the right fit for the company.
+They don’t necessarily have to be slick (although it helps).
+However, they do have to be real.
+Authenticity is key and can act as a big differentiator in finding a just candidate that is just the right fit for the role, or a person that is the right fit for the company.